How to find peace in any circumstance

 Young folks, equipped with strong bodies and adventurous spirits, stride toward the future with a sense of authority.
 But as we get older, there is a gradual shift.

 Our kids grow up and start making decisions independent of our hopes for them.
 Mundane careers send us strolling down the daydream-lit roads of missed opportunity.
-Health declines; our thoughts turn to instant life insurance cover protection, medical expenses, and retirement.
+Health declines; our thoughts turn to life insurance, medical expenses, and retirement.

 We begin to understand just how little control we ever had.